flux511/recommender-system-capstone/README.md

 ## Data

-To build the movie recommendations following datasets were used:
+To build the movie recommendations, following datasets were used:
 + Dataset from MovieLens<br>
 Small: 100,000 ratings and 3,600 tag applications applied to 9,000 movies by 600 users.
 Last updated 9/2018.
 Provided by the University of Minnesota<br>
 [Link](https://grouplens.org/datasets/movielens/)